-Low-level concerns about the headteacher/principal should be reported to the chair of governors/proprietor (email).
+Low-level concerns about the headteacher should be reported to the chair of governors timely either by phone or face-to-face.
+Notes should also be made on a concern form kept in the school office.

 Staff are also encouraged to self-refer where they have found themselves in a situation which could be misinterpreted, might appear compromising to others and/or on reflection they believe they have behaved in a way that they consider falls below the expected professional standards.